-Niche Audiences are a Money Saver
+1. Niche Audiences Are a Money Saver

 It will help your business save on costs too!
 Consider the sports shoe and Facebook example — instead of spending lots of money to reach a wider group of people and have fewer conversions, you can spend less money reaching a more specific group of people who want your product.

-Crowd out the Competition
+2. Crowd Out the Competition

 Of course, the disadvantage to this means that you will be marketing to fewer customers than if you were to approach a wider target group.
 This is why it’s really important to get to know your niche audience on an intimate level, so you can strategize better ways to meet their needs and in turn, win their brand loyalty and therefore repeat business.

-Earn a Higher Profit
+3. Earn a Higher Profit

 The temptation to price high may backfire on some customers but there are also customers who will not mind paying a higher price for a product or service they feel they cannot get elsewhere.
 Researching both your niche audience demographic plus a competitor analysis is key here when it comes to pricing.

-Content Marketing is Better with Niche Audiences
+4. Content Marketing is Better With Niche Audiences

 Investing in content marketing as part of your marketing strategy is one of the best things a business can do to get those inbound marketing leads and resulting sales.
 With so much content available online, it’s easy for content to get lost in a sea of digital noise.